trevorwinger/kafka_project/README.md

 ### Trevor Winger

 #### 0. Installs
-#####You do not have to install any of these the shell file will install necessary pip files and git repo contains the kafka files from apache.
+You do not have to install any of these the shell file will install necessary pip files and git repo contains the kafka files from apache.

 ##### 0.1 Kafka from apache site -- included in repo from: https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz
 ##### 0.2 kafka-python from: https://kafka-python.readthedocs.io/en/master/install.html

 #### 1. Running
-##### You will have to move to the directory you installed the git files and run: `sh run.sh` \n
-This will do several things:
+You will have to move to the directory you installed the git files and run: `sh run.sh` \n This will do several things: \n
 * 1. install pip dependcies
 * 2. make output directory called 'files'
 * 3. remove previous output files in 'files'
 * 4. start running the necessary kafka servers
 * 5. start the `test.py` which will spin up the consumer and producer

 #### 2. What is happening in python?